Battle of Dublin: Background

 Following the assassination of Sir Henry Wilson in London on 22 June 1922 and the arrest by Four Courts troops of Free State Army Deputy Chief of Staff Gen. J.J.
 O'Connell, British pressure on the Provisional Government intensified.
 The British now threatened to invade and re-occupy all of Ireland.
-On 27 June the Provisional Government Cabinet agreed on an ultimatum to the Four Courts garrison to evacuate or face immediate military action.
+In a 12 May 1922 meeting, Churchill's Under-Secretary for Ireland Alfred Cope stated that the anti-treaty IRA leader Rory O'Connor had planned to force the British Army to reengage in Ireland and resulting reunion of Republican forces.
+On 27 June, the Irish Provisional Government Cabinet agreed on an ultimatum to the Four Courts garrison to evacuate or face immediate military action.

 The Four Courts, seen from its eastern side.

 Churchill offered a loan of British artillery for use by the National Army, along with 200 shells from their store of 10,000 at Kilmainham, three miles away.
 It is possible that some British special troops were also covertly loaned.
 Two 18-pounder field guns were placed on Bridge St. and Winetavern St., across the River Liffey from the Four Courts complex.
 After an ultimatum was delivered to the anti-Treaty garrison on the night of 27 June / early hours of 28 June, the National Army commenced the bombardment of Four Courts.

 No authoritative record exists regarding the order to commence bombardment—when it was issued, by whom, where, etc. Historians have tended to attribute the order to Collins, but some biographers dispute this.
 Anti-Treaty survivors alleged that they were preparing for an 8:00 a.m. evacuation when the bombardment began at 4:00 a.m.